 Corporations are being told that silence equals violence.
+These are the lessons from Georgia.

 A recent survey shows that the American public now trusts corporations more than the media, government, or non-profits.
 With that in mind, CEOs need to tread lightly.